Mtb-3/PoE-Quest-Helper/README.md

-## PoE-Quest-Helper
+# PoE-Quest-Helper
 In game Overlay widget with a text based step-by-step guide on how to complete the acts.
 Includes multiple zone layouts for the more difficult areas.

-# Installation
+## Installation
+1. Click the green (code) button and download as zip.
+2. Extract the contents to a file location of your choosing.

+## Usage
-Click the green (code) button and download as zip.
-Extract the contents to a file location of your choosing.
-Open the "AppWidget.exe" to start the program.
-You might get an anti-virus prompt to scan the file before you can open it.
+- Open the "AppWidget.exe" to start the program.
+- You might get an anti-virus prompt to scan the file before you can open it.
+If this issue persists add it as an exception to your anti-virus software.
+- Change your __Path of Exile__ settings to __Windows Fullscreen__ or __Windowed__ mode.

 ## Authors and Acknowledgement
 - Engineering Eternity: Map Layout images